reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1325/README.md

 1. USE `vector<vector<int>>` for representing this kind of graph in most problems. `vector<set<int>>` is unusual way to do that possible to occur lots of overheads comparing the 2D vector.
 2. Directly store or apply ++ operation to the number of PC hacking in an answer vector for every starting PC.
 3. Define some variables in global.
-Since it uses data segment in the memory, appropriate amount of using it helps the program to manage the memory.
+Since it uses (fixed) data segment in the memory, appropriate amount of using it helps the program to manage the memory.

 </details>